 1st Floor: COME

 The First Floor is where we all start when we COME to Rooftop, Sunday Service, or a Rooftop Party/Event.
-Check out our Connect Lunch or Dinner every other month to meet some people and learn more about us and what we believe.
+Check out our Connect Lunch every other month to meet some people and learn more about us and what we believe.
 Learn More

 2nd Floor: CONNECT

 The Second Floor is where people begin to CONNECT through involvement with small groups and important friendships and Christian relationships.
 Our small groups are communities of people who meet weekly to study the Bible, build friendships and do life together.
 Learn More